Aim for Maine. Land in Oregon. I am the traveling sharpshooter.

 However, what will stick with me forever was Doug's chilling, unwavering, and disturbingly reptilian lack of compassion.
 When it came to unemployment, social security, food stamps, health care, or anything to do with assisting the poor, he was convinced that caring for these “freeloaders” equated to growing an inoperable economic tumor that would consume us all.
 Doug’s platform: “Austerity Now!
 Austerity Tomorrow!
 Austerity Forever!
 Fuck Them!”

-I tried to appeal to Doug’s sense of humanity, but found none.
+I tried to appeal to Doug’s sense of humanity and found none.
 He was ready to go to war to protect the endangered Flatulent Pink Flamingo, but when it came to his own species?
 Social Darwinism.
 No mercy.
 Natural Law.
 Economically, everyone was to be left to and at the mercy of “The Market.”
 Ultimately, I asked him if he thought we should just throw the poor, sick, and starving into the streets as they did in medieval London.
 “Absolutely!”
 Can’t keep up?
 Out of the gene pool!

 Doug’s lack of basic compassion was reminiscent of my earlier conversations with various economic and social “anarchists” I’ve met over the last few of years, particularly in the Dakotas and Slab City.
 Admittedly, they also mirrored some views I entertained and tinkered with since ’08.
 Through conversations with some of my Teabagging friends, as well as reading some of their in-depth ideas, and watching the BP Gulf of Mexico oil spill this summer, I’ve concluded that this brand of socioeconomics is, at best, inhumane and beneath civilized culture.
 At worst: an deluded rationalization for greed & cruelty; financial cannibalization and exploitation of the most vulnerable.